Skip to main content

 How much water will I save with xeriscape?

-Non-functional turf is decorative grass that is not used for recreation — common-area lawns, street medians, decorative front strips in HOA communities, and grass around commercial buildings.
-Functional turf — sports fields, parks, school playgrounds, and golf course playing surfaces — is exempt from removal requirements under AB 356.
+Nonfunctional turf is decorative grass not used for recreation — common-area lawns, street medians, decorative front strips, parking-lot island grass, and other ornamental landscapes.
+Functional turf used for active recreation (sports fields, parks, school playgrounds, golf course playing surfaces) is treated differently under the law.
+Boards should consult counsel for interpretations affecting their specific landscape.

 Do you handle the SNWA rebate paperwork?

-Service partners in our network are familiar with the SNWA Cash for Grass application, pre-conversion inspection scheduling, post-conversion verification, and rebate documentation.
-The exact division of rebate paperwork between you and your designer is confirmed during the consultation.
-The consultation request line itself does not file rebate paperwork on your behalf.
+The consultation request line itself does not file SNWA rebate paperwork on your behalf.
+Providers in our network are familiar with the SNWA Cash for Grass application, pre-conversion site visit, post-conversion inspection, and conservation-easement documentation.
+The exact division of rebate paperwork between you and your assigned provider is confirmed during the consultation.

 Are designers and installers licensed and insured?